-Features: A representation of a real-world objects on a map E.G. Roads, Rivers, City, Hydro Lines, Cut blocks etc. Anything you can see from an airplane (Like Roads, Rivers, cities, parks Provincial boundaries etc.)
+Features: A representation of a real-world objects on a map E.G. Roads, Rivers, City, Hydro Lines, Cut blocks etc. Anything you can see from an airplane.

 Feature Classes: a collection of geographic features with the same geometry type (such as point, line, or polygon), the same attributes, and the same spatial reference.